TruHome/Front-End-Developer-Reactjs/README.md

 * Experience working within a team environment especially working with designers or product owners

 ##Benefits of the Role
-We believe in continuous growth and will continue to foster your career Every member of the team is a big part of the success.
-We love open communication and new ideas as they allow to thrive Benefits plan after three months
+* You will be continuously challenged and our team will be constantly pushing our creations out to the world and seeing what they do
+* Our team will succeed and learn together
+* Open communications and experimentation are encouraged
+* Benefits plan after three months

 ## Sounds like you?
 Get in touch!
 Tell us about yourself and why you would be a great fit for TruHome.
 Please include a link to your Git Profile, a link to your portfolio or examples of your work, and a cover letter letting us know what interests you about the position!